17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 4. High Crime Rates in Some Areas

-One of the biggest factors you should consider when choosing where to move to is the crime rate.
-NC does have many safe cities, but many urban areas are known to have high crime.
+One of the biggest factors you should consider when choosing where to move is the crime rate.
+NC does have many safe cities, but many urban areas are known for high crime rates.

-Raleigh does have a violent crime rate lower than the national average but a higher property crime rate compared to the national average.
-Overall, crime went down 1.4% across NC; this is a combination of violent and property crime.
+Raleigh has a lower violent crime rate than the national average but a higher property crime rate.
+Overall, crime went down 1.4% across NC, which is a combination of violent and property crime.
 Compared to South Carolina, NC has higher property crimes but lower violent crimes.

 The areas with the highest crime rates are Whiteville, Henderson, and Wadesboro.
-In all, you can feel safe moving to almost any area in NC.
+You can feel safe moving to almost any area in NC.

 5. Unpredictable Weather

-Most NC residents know how unpredictable the weather can be; one day, it can be snowing, and the next, you could be wearing shorts along with the hot summers and mild winters as a result of the Atlantic Ocean and the Gulf Stream, which contribute to the climate.
+Most NC residents know how unpredictable the weather can be; one day, it can be snowing, and the next, you could be wearing shorts along with the hot summers and mild winters due to the Atlantic Ocean and the Gulf Stream, which contribute to the climate.

-The coast is at risk of hurricanes, which have been devastating for all residents.
+The coast is at risk of hurricanes, devastating for all residents.
 Most coastal areas are well-prepared for these disasters.
-Make sure to keep power banks, extra batteries, food, water, and a plan in case.
+Keep power banks, extra batteries, food, water, and a plan in case.

-From March to May, tornado season impacts North Carolina, although tornados can occur at any time.
-There are fewer tornados in this state compared to the Midwest, but NC sees an average of 31 tornados a year.
+Tornado season impacts North Carolina from March to May, although tornados can occur at any time.
+Although there are fewer tornados in this state than in the Midwest, NC sees an average of 31 tornados a year.

 Unpredictable weather isn't typically a reason not to move to a new state, but it doesn't hurt to be prepared for anything.
 Make sure to research the area you're considering, as snow storms typically occur near the mountains and hurricanes on the coast.